Synergy of green living

 Worms

-Then there was the discovery that Eggs Florentine makes the most wonderful breakfast since we planted spinach and leeks; and started making our own low GI sourdough bread recipe.
-Together they provide the satiety we all seek; a very satisfying meal that gives the "subsequent meal effect."
-It stays with you all day.
+Then there was the discovery that Eggs Florentine makes the most wonderful breakfast since we planted spinach and leeks; and began baking our own low GI sourdough bread recipe.
+Together they provide the satiety we all seek; a very filling start to the morning that gives the "subsequent meal effect."
+It stays with you throughout the day.

 Age-onset blindness